ttauveron/k8s-big-data-experiments/README.md

 #### Proof of concept using Azure storage to mount a volume

-In [this other repo](https://github.com/ttauveron/k8s-dev), we are setuping a Gitlab platform which uses Azure storage to backup/mount the data folder.
+In [this directory](./azure-storageclass), we are setuping a Gitlab platform which uses Azure storage to backup/mount the data folder.

 That means we can reuse the data volumes on Azure, for backup or migration purpose.